nosarthur/gita/README.md

 - `gita ls`: display the names of all repos
 - `gita ls <repo-name>`: display the absolute path of one repo
 - `gita rename <repo-name> <new-name>`: rename a repo
+- `gita context`: show current context
+- `gita context none`: remove context
+- `gita context <group-name>`: set context to be `group-name`, all operations only apply to repos in this group
 - `gita info`: display the used and unused information items
 - `gita -v`: display gita version